 Developers rarely see what users see

 Another hidden constraint is perspective.
 Developers typically work on large and high-quality screens.
 Designers do the same.
-But many end users don’t.
+But many end users don’t.a

 A layout that feels “spacious” on a MacBook Pro might feel cramped or broken on a low-resolution Windows laptop running display scaling at 125%.
 Text wrapping, line height, and spacing behave differently.
 Those differences are easy to miss if you never test outside your own setup.
 This creates a blind spot.
 Teams simply believe the interface is great because that’s what it looks like to them.